jamesncox/the-boredinator/src/notes.md

     - EXPLOREDIA
     - INDEX EXPLORE IDEA ENCYCLOPEDIA

-[] Turn the index into collapsible/expandable components?
+[] Turn the index into collapsible/expandable components using a custom accordian react hook

 [] Incorporate icons for better looking interface?